Advanced Cold Laser Therapy in Irving, TX

 **If you have cancer or taking immune system suppressants, low-level laser therapy is contradicted.
 In pregnant women, the uterus should not be irradiated.**

-Besides our experience, our office is unique because whether we are treating neuropathy, knee pain, shoulder, back, neck or hip pain we can utilize 7 different types of cold lasers (oftentimes several are used simultaneously).
+Besides our experience, our office is unique because whether we are relieving peripheral neuropathy symptoms, knee pain, shoulder, back, neck or hip pain we can utilize 5 different types of cold lasers (oftentimes several are used simultaneously).
 Our healthcare team understands which laser or lasers are appropriate to use, for the condition and the severity of the problem being treated.

-We offer Cold Laser Therapy Programs for the following conditions:
+We offer Cold Laser Therapy for the following conditions:

 - Knee Pain